-Visiting Almeria Spain
+Visiting the Costa Almeria Spain

 Originally known as the Costa del Sol that name became attached to the area around Malaga Province and specifically Almeria the city.
 The Costa de Almeria runs east of Almeria City and includes the Cabo de Gata-Nijer Natural Park, Carboneras, Mojacer, Garrucha, Vera Playa, Palomares and Villaricos.